emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-9-15-Implementing A Neural Network Algorithm.md

 Let $$W^{\ell}$$ and $$b^{\ell}$$ be the set of weights and biases between layer $$\ell-1$$ and
 $$\ell$$.
 Let $$W$$ and $$b$$ denote weights and biases in general, respectively.

 A neuron computes a linear function $$z = w_1x+1 + \dots + w_nx_n = Wx + b$$.
 An output of a
 neuron $$a=g(z)$$ where $$g$$ is the activation function.

- followed by an activation function.
-We generally say that the output of a neuron is a = g(Wx + b) where g is the activation

-A set of weights and biases between each layer, W and b

 An input layer consists of $$x=\{x_1, x_2, x_3, x_4\}$$ where $$x_1=$$ distance miles,
 $$x_2=$$ lbs per truck, $$x_3=$$ dry van indicator, and $$x_4=$$ temperature controlled truck